Aliases for KYNU Gene

 GeneCards Summary for KYNU Gene

 KYNU (Kynureninase) is a Protein Coding gene.
-Diseases associated with KYNU include hydroxykynureninuria and transient cerebral ischemia.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with KYNU include hydroxykynureninuria and encephalopathy due to hydroxykynureninuria.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include protein homodimerization activity and kynureninase activity.

 UniProtKB/Swiss-Prot for KYNU Gene